Dorischisom/Energix-Market-Analysis/README.md

 The Energy Price with the general Market Price shows that Energix often sells its energy at a price lower than the market rate.
 Could this be the reason that they were Having High Demands?

-Let's check if there is a correlation
+Then I checked if there is a correlation

 ### Market Price vs. Energy Price